Rethinking Noisy Label Learning in Real-world Annotation Scenarios from the Noise-type Perspective: Experiments

 \subsection{Ablation Study}

 We further conduct ablation study to verify the importance of its main components in \method, including the repartitioning strategy in the sample selection, and the semi-supervised learning.
-As shown in Fig.~\ref{fig:abl}, we implement two variants of \method\ by removing the above component.
+As shown in Figure~\ref{fig:abl}, we implement four variants of \method\ by removing the corresponding component.

-We named the first variant \textbf{\method-w/o-repar}, which removes the repartitioning strategy in the sample selection.
-As in Fig.~\ref{fig:abl}, we observe declines in performance across all datasets.
-This suggests that our proposed repartitioning strategy can generate better confident and unconfident datasets, which ultimately helps \method\ achieve better classification performance.

-The second variant, \textbf{\method-w/o-semi}, involves discarding the semi-supervised learning step and retaining only the warmup stage described in Alg.~\ref{algorithm1}.
-Fig.~\ref{fig:abl} shows a significant drop in performance across all datasets with this variant.
-Furthermore, Table~\ref{tab:res_main} demonstrates that methods based on semi-supervised learning, such as PES-semi~\cite{DBLP:conf/nips/BaiYHYLMNL21} and Divide-Mix~\cite{DBLP:conf/iclr/LiSH20}, perform well on the CIFAR-N dataset.
-These findings indicate that the training augmentation provided by semi-supervised learning is highly effective for the noisy labels learning in real-world annotation scenarios.